New York Concert Review

 Highlights in the 2022/2023 and 2023/2024 seasons include curating and performing chamber music programs with the Indianapolis Symphony Orchestra, soloist with Sphinx Virtuosi touring at major venues across the U.S. with Jessie Montgomery’s Divided for solo cello and orchestra, almost 100 recitals, a residency at Colburn Conservatory, and many new commissions, premieres, and recording proejcts.
 Venues will include places such as Carnegie Hall, the MET Museum, Philadelphia Chamber Music Society, The Supreme Court of the United States, Colburn School of Music, Kohler Foundation, and many more.

-As a recording artist, Tommy will be releasing many albums including duo albums with pianist Michelle Cann, pianist Olga Kern, and bandoneonist JP Jofre.
-Additionally, an album of works for cello by Andrea Casarrubios.
+As a recording artist, Tommy will be releasing duo albums with pianist Michelle Cann, pianist Olga Kern, and bandoneonist JP Jofre.
+Recently, he was the featured soloist for Sphinx Virtuosi’s album to be released on Deutsche Grammophon in late 2023.

 Recently, Tommy was the featured cover story on Strings Magazine, September/October, 2020